Juhayman al-Otaybi: Education

 Otaybi did not complete primary education, but he attended school until the fourth grade.
 After his military service he moved to Medina.
 There he attended religious courses at the Islamic University, where he met with Muhammad ibn Abdullah Al Qahtani.

 Otaybi, upon moving to Medina, joined the local chapter of a Salafi group called Al-Jamaa al-Salafiya al-Muhtasiba (The Salafi group that commands right and forbids wrong), which was founded in the mid-1960s by several of Muhammad Nasiruddin al-Albani's disciples.
-Many of the group's members and scholars were either of Bedouin descent or non-Saudis residents, and therefore marginalized in the religious establishment.
+Many of the group's members and scholars were either of Bedouin descent or non-Saudi residents, and therefore marginalized in by religious establishment.
 Their activism was at least partially motivated by this marginalization.
 Abd al-Aziz ibn Baz used his religious stature to arrange fundraising for the group, and Otaybi earned money by buying, repairing and re-selling cars from city auctions.

+Religious views

 Otaybi lived in a "makeshift compound" about a half hour's walk to the Prophet's Mosque, and his followers stayed in a nearby dirt-floored hostel called Bayt al-Ikhwan ("House of the Brothers").
 Otaybi and his devotees obeyed an austere and simple lifestyle, searching the Quran and Hadith for scriptural evidence of what was permissible not only for their beliefs but in their day-to-day lives.
 Otaybi was perturbed by the encroachment of Western beliefs and Bid‘ah (بدعة, innovation) in Saudi society to the detriment of what he believed to be true Islam.
 He opposed the integration of women into the workforce, television, the immodest shorts worn by football players during matches, and Saudi currency with an image of the King on it.

 By 1977, ibn Baz had departed to Riyadh and Otaybi became the leader of a faction of young recruits that developed their own—sometimes unorthodox—religious doctrines.
 When older members of the Jamaa travelled to Medina to confront Otaybi about these developments, the two factions split from each other.
 Otaybi attacked the elder sheikhs as government sellouts and called his new group Ikhwan—the name of a Wahhabi religious militia who first fought for the House of Saud in the 1920s against the Hashemites and then revolted against them in 1929.

-In the late 1970s, he moved to Riyadh, where he drew the attention of the Saudi security forces.
+In the late 1970s, he moved to Riyadh, where he drew the attention of Saudi security forces.
 He and approximately 100 of his followers were arrested in the summer of 1978 for demonstrating against the monarchy, but were released after ibn Baz questioned them and pronounced them harmless.

 He married both the daughter of Prince Sajer Al Mohaya and the sister of Muhammad ibn Abdullah Al Qahtani.

 His doctrines are said to have included: